votrungquan1999/finance-calculator/rules.md

    - Should you use a different state management solution?

 2. **DO NOT** proceed with guessing or assuming a solution.

+- Behavioral components MUST accept an optional `asChild` prop and use Radix `Slot`.

 ✅ Fallback with normal Context (only if user approves):